Thom Latimer: King of the Mountain Champion (2015–2016)

 Bram would then appear in vignettes about his hatred of everyone and everything, attacking cameramen and backstage officials.
 At Destination X, he would then cut a promo stating he would "rewrite history" and challenged any TNA wrestler from the past to a No Holds Barred match.
 Crimson would answer the challenge and be defeated by Bram.
 The following week, he defeated Joseph Park.
 On the 24 June 2015 episode of Impact Wrestling, Bram lost to Vader by disqualification.
 After the match, Bram was attacked by a returning Matt Morgan.
 At Slammiversary XIII, Bram defeated Matt Morgan in a Street Fight.
 Later he debuted a feud against Mr. Anderson.
 Bram was defeated twice by Anderson : one time at No Surrender and once again at Turning Point in an Open Mic Challenge, which they officially ended the feud.
 On 31 August 2015, Bram was suspended indefinitely due to his domestic battery arrest and felony charges of false imprisonment.
 On the 16 September episode of Impact Wrestling, Bram was revealed as the final team member for Team TNA in TNA vs GFW's Lethal Lockdown match, which his team won.
-On the 23 September episode of Impact Wrestling, Bram lost a five-way match against Drew Galloway, Davey Richards, Eddie Edwards and Lashley, to determine the number one contender to the TNA World Heavyweight Championship at Bound for Glory.
+On the 23 September episode of Impact Wrestling, Bram lost a five-way match against Drew Galloway, Davey Richards, Eddie Edwards and Lashley, to determine the number one contender to the TNA World Championship at Bound for Glory.
 Bram's suspension was lifted on 19 October when all of the charges against him were dropped.
 Following his return, Bram took part in the TNA World Title Series and he placed second of his block by defeating Rockstar Spud and Grado and losing to Drew Galloway, receiving 6 points to advance to the round of 16, where he lost to Davey Richards therefore being eliminated from the tournament.